DigiExam/ng-annotate-text/README.md

 6. Build the project files: `gulp`
   * Build them whenever they change: `gulp watch`

-To make development of ng-annotate easier you can check out the `master` branch in one directory and the `gh-pages` branch in another, then symlink the unstable files from `master` into the `lib` directory in `gh-pages`, and change the includes in `index.html` to use the unstable versions.
+To make development of ng-annotate easier you can check out the `master` branch in one directory and the `gh-pages` branch in another, then symlink the dist files from `master` into the `lib` directory in `gh-pages`, and change the includes in `index.html` to use those versions.

 ## Browser compatability